Lydiajoy97/Youth-Club/README.md

 Another error that a user ran into was that they could not upload the form from Android firefox.
 They tried again after some time and it worked.
 I had fixed some indentation issues which may have helped resolve this.

-My project passed through the w3 validator on all but two pages.
-On the form/post page it showed a stray start tag error.
-I was unable to locate this, so the bug remains.
+My project passed through the w3 validator on all the pages.
-Also on the /activities page it shows stray divs which I am unable to locate and fix.

 ![validator](staticfiles/images/validator.png)